JeffersonLab/smoothness-template/TEMPLATE-USAGE.md

 - DEPLOYER_USERNAME
 - DEPLOYER_TOKEN

 Reach out to me obtain these.
 There is no self-service at the moment.
-We use Red Hat Keycloak for security and the auto-deploy action authentiates with Keycloak (which doesn't currently provide self-service of Personal Access Tokens), so an admin must do this.
+We use Red Hat Keycloak for security and the auto-deploy action authenticates with Keycloak (which doesn't currently provide self-service of Personal Access Tokens), so an admin must do this.
 We'll need to perform some setup on the acctest.acc.jlab.org server as well at this time.